 §22.264.
 Rehearing.

-(a) Motions for rehearing, replies thereto, and commission action on motions for rehearing shall be governed by APA.
+(a) Motions for rehearing, replies thereto, and commission action on motions for rehearing are governed by the APA.
 Only a party to a proceeding before the commission may file a motion for rehearing.

-(b) All motions for rehearing shall state the claimed error with specificity.
-If an ultimate finding of fact stated in statutory language is claimed to be in error, the motion for rehearing shall state all underlying or basic findings of fact claimed to be in error and shall cite specific evidence which is relied upon as support for the claim of error.
+(b) All motions for rehearing must state the claimed error with specificity.
+If an ultimate finding of fact stated in statutory language is claimed to be in error, the motion for rehearing must state all underlying or basic findings of fact claimed to be in error and must cite specific evidence which is relied upon as support for the claim of error.

 (c) A motion for rehearing or a reply to a motion for rehearing is untimely if it is not filed by the deadlines specified in APA §2001.146 or, if the commission extends the time to file such motion or reply or approves a time agreed to by the parties, the date specified in the order of the commission extending time or approving the time.